Skip to Main Content

 The college archives also hold the personal papers of graduates who went on to have distinguished careers in the maritime industry.
 Highlights include the papers of Malcolm Peters Nash (Class of 1887), Louis Weickum (Class of 1903), John S. Baylis (Class of 1903), and Arthur M. Tode (Class of 1912).

 The Archives and Special Collections of the Stephen B. Luce Library acquires, preserves, and makes accessible unique collections documenting maritime culture, industry, and education in the state of New York and beyond.
-These collections enhance the curriculum of the college while also serving researchers, scholars and genealogists from around the world.
-Primary source materials in a wide variety of formats may be acquired, including manuscripts, photographs, records, audio-visual materials, and ephemera.
+These collections enhance the curriculum of the college while also serving researchers, scholars, and genealogists from around the world.
+Primary source materials in a wide variety of formats may be acquired, including manuscripts, photographs, records, audiovisual materials, and ephemera.

 Current collecting priorities and focuses include:

-• Collections that will diversify the archival record, providing evidence of the role and contributions of people of color, women, and other under-represented groups in the maritime industry.
+The Stephen B. Luce library is particularly interested in acquiring collections that will diversify the archival record, providing evidence of the role and contributions of people of color, women, and other under-represented groups in the maritime industry.

-The Archives and Special Collections of the Stephen B. Luce Library does not acquire:
+The Archives and Special Collections of the Stephen B. Luce Library does NOT acquire:

 • Collections that are tangential or unrelated to maritime heritage.